 Sr. Labor Relations Counsel

 At times, issues may be time-sensitive and of critical importance to the Association.
-Working in coordination with other departments and committees, s/he will be relied upon to make recommendations regarding the strategy and actions that should be taken in each situation.
+Working in coordination with other departments and committees, they will be relied upon to make recommendations regarding the strategy and actions that should be taken in each situation.

 Travel required: usually 10 - 25%; sporadically 50 – 75%.